sstadt/d20-character-tracker/README.md

 #### as able

+ - update 404 and 500 pages to use the new components
  - switch game browser alerts of to the notifications component
  - add ajax spinner to all auth component async operations
  - stylize email templates